 Rule 90.3(d)(2) provides that the court also allocate reasonable health expenses not covered by insurance.
 The rule requires the party who did not obtain the health care to reimburse the other party within 30 days of receiving the necessary paperwork.
 The paperwork should include the medical bill, payment verification, and, if medical insurance applies, an insurance statement indicating any uncovered health care expenses.
+These materials should be sent to the other party within a reasonable time.
 The rule should be read to require prepayment of allowable uncovered medical cost when prepayment is required by the health care provider.
-The rule provides that a reasonable uncovered expense in excess of \$5,000 will be addressed by the court when the expense arises.